Creative Ideas, Sharp stories, Deep Impact

 The problem of ‘The Duke’ is solved by making him a Donald Trump like figure with the last name of ‘Duke’, who owns a multinational corporation and has a University named after him.

-The problem of ‘The outlaws’ in the original play is solved by making them homeless people living below an inner city overpass.
+The problem of ‘The outlaws’ is solved by making them homeless people living below an inner city overpass.

 Director - Marcus Goodwin; Set Designer - Jason Phillips; Costume Designer - Doris Black